antonincorinaldi/3D_intrinsic_alignment/README.md

-# Intrinsic alignment : scientific context of the project
+# Scientific context of the project : the intrinsic alignment of galaxies

 The intrinsic alignment of the galaxies corresponds to the **alignment** of the galaxies at very large scales along the filaments of the **cosmic web**, due to their interaction with the underlying **tidal field of dark matter**.
 It induces correlations between the **shapes** and the **orientations** of the galaxies accross the sky.
 It is a fundamental effect to probe the **3D properties** of the **large-scale structures** of the Universe.